vedi/cocos2dx-store/README.md

 #### Instructions for iOS

-In your XCode project, you'll need to add some folders in order to be able to build with cocos2dx-store:
+In your XCode project, perform following steps:

-1. **ios** folder this repo's root.
-2. **Soomla** folder this repo's root.
-3. **SoomlaiOSStore** folder from submodules/ios-store
+1. Add **Soomla** folder of the repository to the project sources.
+2. Add to **Header Search Paths**:
+  - `"$(SRCROOT)/../../../extensions/cocos2dx-store/soomla-native/compilations/ios/headers/cocos2dx-ios-store"`
+  - `"$(SRCROOT)/../../../extensions/cocos2dx-store/soomla-native/compilations/ios/headers/ios-store"`
+3. Add libraries to **Link Binary With Libraries**:
+  - `extensions/cocos2dx-store/soomla-native/compilations/ios/release/libCocos2dXiOSStore.a`
+  - `extensions/cocos2dx-store/soomla-native/compilations/ios/release/libSoomlaiOSStore.a`
 4. _for JS solution only_: put `soomla.js`, `underscore.js` to Copy Bundle Resources section of your XCode project (to the same place, where other cocos2d-x js-files are put) .

 * Make sure you have these 3 Frameworks linked to your XCode project: Security, libsqlite3.0.dylib, StoreKit.

 That's it!
 Now all you have to do is build your XCode project and run your game with cocos2dx-store.